bhargavmurki/ytVideoBot/README.md

 3. **Set up a `.env` file with the following variables:**
    - `DISCORD_TOKEN`: Your Discord bot token.
+   - `DISCORD_GUILD`: The name of your Discord server.
    - `S3_BUCKET`: The name of your S3 bucket.
+   - `FOLDER_NAME`: The name of the folder in your local machine where the videos are stored.
    - And set up the S3 Access Key and Secret Key using the `aws configure` command as it is not suggested to store them in .env file.

 4. **Create a new Discord application and add a bot to it.
 Follow these steps:**